-Learn how to grow potatoes from seed to harvest is fun and simple.
-And though they’ve gotten a bad rap lately, they’re healthy and delicious!
+Learning how to grow potatoes from seed to harvest is fun and simple.
+They’ve gotten a bad rap lately but are actually healthy and delicious!

 Potatoes have really gotten a bad rap lately.
 Too much starch, too many calories, too fattening.
 While some of it may be true, the key is moderation.

 Yes, potatoes have starch.
 And yes, starch is closely related to sugar.
 But one potato, even once a day, will not pack on the pounds.
 And the vitamins and minerals far outweigh the downside.
 The calories in most potatoes come from the toppings, not the potato itself.
 And of course, the fattening part comes from the calories.
 Potatoes are low in fat, and even if you add a teaspoon of butter, they still won’t be fattening.
 They’re high in vitamin C (27 mg in a medium potato), potassium, and vitamin B6; they contain thiamine, riboflavin, niacin, folate, zinc, iron, magnesium, phosphorus, and a good deal of fiber.

 Potatoes came to this country over 400 years ago and have been cultivated for more than 7,000 years.
 They originated in Peru and Bolivia, where wild strains still exist.
 Today there are over 4000 varieties in many different colors; some of the most interesting are the blue and purple varieties.
 They are not only beautiful, but they also contain the antioxidant anthocyanin, and folks always get a kick out of these colored gems.

 How to Grow Potatoes